|Board Phone:||(803) 896-4500|

 investigations of initial complaints.

-3.Reviewing the terms of proposed administrative settlements of initial complaints and making a recommendation to the LLR-Office of General Counsel whether such settlements should be accepted.
+3.Reviewing the terms of proposed administrative settlements of initial complaints and making a recommendation to the LLR-Office of Disciplinary Counsel whether such settlements should be accepted.

 Membership of the IRC is by appointment of the full Board, usually consisting of former members of the Board.
 The IRC membership is reviewed by the full Board each year.
 There are no term limits for IRC members.